lgngrvs/logangraves.com/Blog Posts.md

 - What is a [[Schellling points]] (with ref to [[Proj.Social infrastructure|Social infrastructure]])

+**Knoweldge**
+- how transformers work
+- set theory and the foundations of mathematics

 **site organization**
 - add fragments, notes, etc. (in addition to post types and stuff?)